C. Farris Bryant: Early life and career

-In 1939, unable to find a decent salaried position in a law office, Bryant took a job as an auditor with the office of the Florida Comptroller in Tallahassee.
+In 1939, unable to find a decent salaried position in a law office, Bryant took a job as an auditor with the office of the Florida comptroller in Tallahassee.
 It was in Tallahassee that Bryant met his future wife, Julia Burnett.
 Born on April 26, 1918, in Madison, Florida, Julia was the daughter of Daniel Felix Burnett Jr. and Eunice Lovett Burnett.
 She attended and graduated from the Florida State College for Women in Tallahassee.
 Julia was teaching in Tallahassee when she met Farris Bryant.
 He proposed on their first date; she accepted on their third.
 They married on September 18, 1940, in Madison and made their home in Ocala.
 She and Farris had three children, all daughters: Julie, Cecilia, and Adair.
-Julia played a key role in assisting Farris in his political campaigns and as First Lady of Florida during his governorship.
+Julia played a key role in assisting Farris in his political campaigns and as the first lady of Florida during his governorship.
 They were married for fifty-six years until her death in 1996.

 As the United States prepared for the possibility of war in 1941, Bryant joined the newly formed Florida State Guard.
 Soon after the United States entered World War II, he volunteered to join the U.S. Navy.
 In May 1942, Bryant won election to represent Marion County in the Florida House of Representatives.
 However, he gave up his seat to stay in the Navy.
 Bryant was commissioned as an ensign and served as a gunnery officer on oil tankers and Liberty ships in the North Atlantic and the Mediterranean in 1943.
 In 1944, he was transferred to serve aboard a destroyer doing convoy escort duty.
 Bryant later served in the Pacific against the Japanese.
 He ended his service as a lieutenant in 1945.
+Bryant later joined the American Legion and the Veterans of Foreign Wars.